bersamabule/teaching-scheduler-6/docs/components.md

 - Integrates with MCP server
 - Displays logs in a clean, organized format
 - Filters logs by type (error, warning, info)

+### ConsoleMonitorLoader
+**Location:** `src/components/ConsoleMonitorLoader.tsx`
+**Purpose:** Injects the console monitoring script into the browser.
+**Features:**
+- Client-side only component
+- Overrides browser console methods to capture logs
+- Forwards logs to the MCP server via API routes
+- Captures unhandled errors and promise rejections
+- Works silently in the background with zero UI impact
+- Initializes only once per session

 ## Page Components